Richard Sandomir

 Richard Elliot Sandomir (born September 4, 1957) is an American journalist who is an obituary writer for The New York Times.
-He wrote about sports, male-pattern hair loss and television; he is the author of several books including Bald Like Me: The Hair-Raising Adventures of Baldman and The Englightened Bracketologist: The Final Four of Everything.
+He wrote about sports, male-pattern hair loss and television; he is the author of several books including Bald Like Me: The Hair-Raising Adventures of Baldman and The Enlightened Bracketologist: The Final Four of Everything.

 Education and family

 Sandomir obtained his degree from Queens College, City University of New York.
 His wife, Griffin Miller, is an artist and writer.

 Career

 Sandomir was a freelance writer and focused his work on sports for a number of publications which include: The New York Times, the Los Angeles Times, the Washington Post, Sports Illustrated, and Sports.
 He also worked for Sports Inc. as a staff writer, a business reporter for New York Newsday, a staff writer for the Stamford Advocate, and a business writer for Financial World.

-Sandomir worked for The New York Times as a television, sports. and business reporter from April 1991 to 2016.
+Sandomir worked for The New York Times as a television, sports, and business reporter from April 1991 to 2016.